The Spherically Symmetric Vacuum in Covariant $F(T) = T + \frac{\alpha}{2}T^{2} + \mathcal{O}(T^{\gamma})$ Gravity Theory: ACKNOWLEDGMENTS

 \section{{ ACKNOWLEDGMENTS}}

 We are grateful to D. Horvat and Z. Naran\v{c}i\'{c} for helpful discussions regarding this project.
 This work is partially supported by the VIF2015 programme of the University of Zagreb.
+We thank C. Pfeifer, S. Bahamonde, and K. Flathmann for pointing out a typographical error in a previous version of this manuscript.
+(The results are unchanged due to the purely typographical nature of the issue.)

 \linespread{0.6}